MrAndrew/expressoAPI/README.md

 ## Overview

-In this capstone project, I built all of the routing and database logic for a fictional business (restaurant or small cafe).
+In this project, I built all of the routing and database logic for a fictional business (restaurant or small cafe).

-The Expresso internal tool should allow users to:
+The Expresso internal tool allows users to:
 - Create, view, update, and delete _menus_
 - Create, view, update, and delete _menu items_
 - Create, view, update, and delete _employees_